Sunday, May 30, 2021

 Metropolis >25,000 16,000 100,000 8th

 Factions.
 This is what will drive adventure in a city.
 A secret evil cult, warring underworld gangs, rival noble houses, guilds at odds with the feudal lord over taxes, and so on.
-Provide leader and enforcer NPCs for the important ones, and who works for them.
-It also is useful to describe which of them are allies or enemies.
+Provide leader and enforcer NPCs for the important ones, who works for them, which of them are allies or enemies.
 These tensions between factions can provide you with ideas for plots.

 Plots.
 To make a town real, run adventures in it.
 This goes beyond just procedural generation.
-Adventures will inform you which sites or builidings you flesh out with floor plans: mansions to break into, thieves guilds to infiltrate, a cemetaries to negotiate with the ghoul elder, the castle dungeon to break someone out of, the vanished mage's tower.
+Adventures will inform you which sites or buildings you flesh out with floor plans: mansions to break into, thieves guilds to infiltrate, a cemetaries to negotiate with the ghoul elder, the castle dungeon to free your friend before execution, the vanished mage's tower.

-In my mind the best way to do city adventures is to run two or three adventures in parallel.
+In my mind a great way to do city adventures is to run two or three adventures in parallel.
 With that, it does feel as if many things are going on independently of each other in the city, as it should be.
 Not everything is centred around the PCs.
-You can make this feel even more like a living city by running multiple play groups in the same city, so they can hear news and see the effects of each other's exploits (Gygax did this in Greyhawk, and Monte Cook did in Ptolus).
-Use published ones, there are plenty to chose from.
+You can make this feel even more like a living city by running multiple play groups in the same city, so they can hear news and see the effects of each other's exploits (Gygax did this in Greyhawk, and Monte Cook did it in Ptolus).

 Rumor tables are highly useful, they help to create lively conversations, chatter and make the city feel more alive and multi-dimensional.
 The can share information about factions, plots, NPCs and provide adventure leads inside or out of the city.
 The classical table has rumors on the dungeon the players want to explore, too, or on the wilderness.